xryanglab/RiboMiner/README.md

 ```

-+ **Local codon adaptation index and codon adaptation index**
++ **Local codon adaptation index and global codon adaptation index**

 As for CAI calculation, we need a reference sequences to calculate frequency of each codon or relative synonymous codon usage (RSCU) values from very highly expressed genes of the organism.
 ```
 cAI -i <cds_sequence_1.fa,cds_sequence_2.fa...> -o <output_prefix> -t <geneList1,geneList2...> -u 0 -d 500 [--RSCU <RSUCs.txt> | --reference <references.fa> | --weight <weight.txt>]
 ```
 Where *-i* are the input sequences with *fasta* format separated by comma. *-t* are the sequence lengends corresponding to the input sequences. *--reference* is a reference sequences highly expressed in a specific organism. *--RSCU and --weight* are weight files containing weight of each codon.
 And this step would generate two files.
 One is the local cAI,and the other is the global codon adaptation index.
+Part codes were from [CAI](https://github.com/Benjamin-Lee/CodonAdaptationIndex) package developed by [Lee, B. D](https://joss.theoj.org/papers/10.21105/joss.00905).

 After this step, we could use *cAIPlot* to plot the local cAI values with a metagene method.
 ```